Guidelines To Writing Abstract For Project

 - Check to see if the final abstract meets the guidelines of the target journal (word limit, type of abstract, recommended subheadings, etc.).

-Abstract for a research paper should not contain:
+The abstract for a project should not contain:

 - Lengthy background or contextual information,